umn-impish/geant/import-capable/readme.md

 cmake .. -DCMAKE_BUILD_TYPE=Release
 make -jN # N is number of cores to use ln -s ../scripts/rectangular .

+# Before running this, modify `simulation.config.file` as you wish
 ./cadmesh-wrapper rectangular/rect_meta.json
 ```